M-Terphenyl: Other approaches

-Applications

-Main group chemistry
+Derivatives

+Organometallics

-Meta-terphenyls have a variety of uses in fields of chemistry.
-Their large size can help to sterically force a certain reaction to take place, however they are mainly used to stabilize compounds that would be unstable otherwise.
-One such area of study is in main group chemistry.
-An example of this can be seen in the formation of heavier carbene analogues, where bulky meta-terphenyl ligands were able to provide enough steric protection to stabilize newly created bismuthenium and stibenium ions, the first reported carbene analogs that were not in Group 14.
+Their large size can help to sterically force a certain reaction, however they are mainly used to stabilize compounds that would be unstable otherwise.
+Bulky meta-terphenyl ligands stabilize newly created bismuthenium and stibenium ions, the first reported carbene analogs that were not in Group 14.
 Additionally, meta-terphenyl ligands were used to stabilize phosphorus-phosphorus double bonds.
 This was proven multiple times with a variety of different meta-terphenyl compounds being used to confirm the result and led to the confirmation of the appropriate length of a phosphorus-phosphorus double bond.

-Organometallics

-Another relevant field of study where meta-terphenyls have shown significant use is organometallics.
-One such application has been in the creation of paramagnetic organometallic compounds.
-Due to the steric hinderance provided by m-terphenyls, the creation of certain main group-metal aryl complexes has been made possible, which provide the opportunity to create species with a broad range of reactivity, including with small molecules such as ammonia, carbon dioxide, and oxygen.
-It has additionally helped in methyl-bridging bonds between transition metal centers.
+Organomagnesium compounds have been prepared using meta-terphenyl ligands.

+Organoiron, chromium, and manganese derivatives are also known.

 M-terphenyls have also been quite helpful in getting preliminary structures of divalent lithium and sodium, although both molecules had substantial stabilization from the electron-rich meta-terphenyl group.
 M-terphenyls have also helped, along with the electronic support of sodium ions, to stabilize the first gallium-gallium triple bond, although this is contested due to the high coordination of the sodium atoms in the complex.
 A similar approach meshing the methods to form a phosphorus-phosphorus double bonds and a gallium-gallium triple bond allowed researched to create and isolate the first germanium-germanium double bond.
 Meta-terphenyl continues to play an important part of organometallic chemistry, as well as main group chemistry, due to its kinetic stabilization of molecules and its thermodynamic influence on the energies between molecules.